Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 7. Accelerated Mobile Pages (AMP)

-Accelerated Mobile Pages aim to create fast-loading mobile websites to allow any potentially slow internet connections to access the website.
+Accelerated Mobile Pages aims to create fast-loading mobile websites that allow users with any potentially slow internet connections to access the website.

 You can enable the AMP setting from the enhancements section of the Enhancements tab in Google Search Console.